 \section{Abstract}

 We introduce and study the block voter model with noise on two-dimensional square lattices using Monte Carlo simulations and finite-size scaling techniques.
-The model is defined by an outflow dynamics where a central set of $N_{PCS}$ spins, here denoted by persuasive cluster spins (PCS), tries to influence the opinion of their neighbouring counterparts.
-We consider the collective behaviour of the entire system with varying PCS size.
+The model is defined by an outflow dynamics where a central set of $N_{PCS}$ spins, here denoted by persuasive cluster spins (PCS), tries to influence the opinion of their neighboring counterparts.
+We consider the collective behavior of the entire system with varying PCS size.
 When $N_{PCS}>2$, the system exhibits an order-disorder phase transition at a critical noise parameter $q_{c}$ which is a monotonically increasing function of the size of the persuasive cluster.
-We conclude that how large the PCS is more power of persuasion it has.
-It also seems that the resulting critical behaviour is Ising-like independent of the range of the interactions.
+We conclude that a larger PCS has more power of persuasion, when compared to a smaller one.
+It also seems that the resulting critical behavior is Ising-like independent of the range of interaction.